ofeksadlo/AutoPlayer/README.md

 You closed the eposide by mistake and forgot where you stopped.
 Well this software is exactlly for this 2 situations.

-It's saves the last position you exited the video if you choose to.
+It's saves the last position of the video you watched if you choose to.
 And changes eposides automatically if it detect you are watching an eposide from a series.

 # How to use this Player
 Well first you launch the software not the video.